 Jane Lynch has just won for Glee.
-Aaron Sorkin was the Best Screenplay winner for The Social Network, which also won for Best Score: Trent Reznor (best known for the 1994 song “Closer” – chorus: “I wanna fuck you like an animal/ I wanna feel you from the inside”) and Atticus Ross.
+Aaron Sorkin was the Best Screenplay winner for the critical and commercial hit The Social Network, which also won for Best Score: Trent Reznor (best known for the 1994 song “Closer” – chorus: “I wanna fuck you like an animal/ I wanna feel you from the inside”) and Atticus Ross.

 Ricky Gervais’ Golden Globes Opening Monologue Video: Charlie Sheen & gay Scientologists + Mel Gibson